Office Vacancy on the Rise in Charlotte

 Charlotte’s under-construction pipeline still steady

-A significant office project currently underway is 2405 Governor Hunt Road, a 700,000-square-foot development in the city’s University City neighborhood, initially designed to become Centene Corp.’s headquarters in the East Coast region.
+A significant office project currently underway is 2405 Governor Hunt Road, a 700,000-square-foot development in Charlotte’s University City neighborhood, initially designed to become Centene Corp.’s headquarters in the East Coast region.
 The campus broke ground in 2020 and was acquired by Vanguard in April for $117 million, for its new regional office.
 Completion is expected in late 2025.

 Another notable development is Legacy Union 600, a 390,000-square-foot project developed and owned by Lincoln Harris.
 Rising 24 stories at 600 S. Tyron St., this tower will be the fourth office building within the 10-acre Legacy Union mixed-use campus in Uptown Charlotte.
 Developed in partnership with Goldman Sachs Asset Management, the project broke ground in 2022 and is slated for delivery in late 2025.